-Since spherical lights are the trend of the moment, one idea is to hang strings of round LED lights above the patio and/or arrange them on a nearby wall or fence.
+Since spherical lights are the trend of the moment, one idea is to hang strings of round LED lights above the patio and arrange them on a nearby wall or fence.
 There are now patio umbrellas that come with their own tiny but bright LED lights.
-Solar powered bollet lights are not only trendy but serve as a safety precaution at night, and floor lamps with colorful bases bring the indoors outside.
+Solar-powered bullet lights are not only trendy but serve as a safety precaution at night, and floor lamps with colorful bases bring the indoors outside.

 Speaking of bringing the indoors out, patios of 2019 are more and more resembling indoor rooms.
 It's becoming harder to tell indoor-outdoor fabrics from those used exclusively indoors.
-Plants in attractive pots are arranged on patio coffee tables and side tables, chandeliers hang from ceilings, and rugs made of textiles tough enough to withstand the weather but beautiful enough for indoors are spread and over the floors.
+Plants in attractive pots curated on patio coffee tables and side tables, chandeliers hang from ceilings.
+Rugs made of textiles tough enough to withstand the weather but beautiful sufficient for indoors are spread over the floors.

-Besides rugs, stone such as granite and marble come in a wealth of colors including greens, reds and blues.
+Besides rugs, stone such as granite and marble comes in a wealth of colors, including greens, reds, and blues.
 Concrete can be stained or dyed.
-Ceramic tile can be bought in even more colors, textures and patterns.
+Ceramic tiles are available in even more colors, textures, and patterns.
 Even the grout between the tiles can be colored to complement the decor of the rest of the patio.